woleet/woleet.id-server/README.md

 **Node.js server**

-The Node.js server exposes several APIs:
+The Node.js server exposes several endpoints:
 - a `/sign` endpoint exposed internally and allowing to sign using the organization's default key or one of the user's keys
 - an `/identity` endpoint exposed externally and allowing to retrieve and verify users' identity.
-- an API dedicated to the web application.
+- a set of API endpoints dedicated to the client web app.

 The source code can be found in the `server/` directory.

 **Documentation and tests**

-All APIs, including the API dedicated to the web application, are specified and documented using OpenAPI (see the `swagger.yaml` file).
+All endpoints, including those dedicated to the client web app, are specified and documented using OpenAPI (see the `swagger.yaml` file).
-From this specification, APIs client and test code (written in Java) is generated inside the `test/java` directory.
+From this specification, test code (written in Java) is generated inside the `test/java` directory using the OpenAPI client code generator.

 # Deployment

 Woleet.ID Server can be built and run using Docker (tested on Linux and  macOS), or directly on a Linux host.

-> NOTE: Building and running the server and the web app using Docker is the simplest way to go and is recommended for production environments.
+> NOTE: Building and running the server and the client web app using Docker is the simplest way to go and is recommended for production environments.

 Here we only document building and running Woleet.ID Server using Docker.
 If you want to build or run without Docker, you can find detailed information about how to build and run Woleet.ID Server in [client's](client/README.md) and [server's](server/README.md) README files.